arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Ethernet performance differs based on the associated Portenta board:

 - With the Portenta X8: The system supports 1 Gbit Ethernet.
-- When combined with the Portenta H7 or C33: The performance is limited at 100 Mbit Ethernet.
+- When combined with the Portenta H7 or C33: The performance is limited to 100 Mbit Ethernet.

 To configure the Ethernet settings, depending on the paired Portenta board, one must use the provided DIP switch located on the Portenta Hat Carrier.
 For an in-depth understanding of the DIP switch, kindly refer to [this section](#dip-switch-configuration).